yohanis-tadese/bankist-site/README.md

 ## What is Bankist?

 Bankist is a fictional online bank.
-It is a project introduced by <a href="https://github.com/jonasschmedtmann">Jonas Schmedtmann</a> in order to practice DOM manipulation and user interaction.
+It is a project introduced by Jonas Schmedtmann in order to practice DOM manipulation and user interaction.
 Bankist has the option to log in to the account and use different functionalities, almost like in an actual bank!

 ## Functionalities